Director of Fellowships

 - Facilitating knowledge sharing between civic leaders in the FUSE network, as well as identifying and building partnerships with new institutions and associations that will enrich the FUSE community; and/or supporting fellows and government partners to present at conferences or other convenings on the work undertaken with FUSE.

-- Minimum of 15 years related working experience (e.g. civic innovation, urban renewal, cross-sector collaboration, entrepreneurship, and/or leadership and talent development).
+- Minimum of 10 years related working experience (e.g.civic innovation, urban renewal, cross-sector collaboration, entrepreneurship, and/or leadership development).
 This ideally includes 3-5 years of local government experience and/or public sector consulting.
 A proven track record of designing and managing successful programs is also essential.

 - Superior interpersonal skills, emotional intelligence, and ability to develop relationships with a diverse array of fellows, staff, alums, and professionals from the public, private, and non-profit sectors.
 This includes having strong executive presence and ability to coach and engage others at the executive level.